databendlabs/databend-docs/docs/en/guides/10-deploy/01-deploying-databend.md

 # You can get the URL from the bucket detail page.
 # https://docsv3.qingcloud.com/storage/object-storage/intro/object-storage/#zone
+# Here, the APIs compatible with AWS S3 are used, so you need to add the "s3" subdomain before the domain name, e.g. `https://s3.<zone-id>.qingstor.com`.
 endpoint_url = "https://s3.pek3b.qingstor.com"

 # How to get access_key_id and secret_access_key: